Lunar (LNR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Lunar Historical Price

-According to the latest data gathered on Lunar live price page, the current price of Lunar is 0.00246328USD.
-The circulating supply of Lunar(LNR) is 79.99M LNR , giving it a market capitalization of $197.03K.
+According to the latest data gathered on Lunar live price page, the current price of Lunar is 0.00246543USD.
+The circulating supply of Lunar(LNR) is 79.99M LNR , giving it a market capitalization of $197.20K.

 - 24-hour0.00%$ --$ --$ --